The

 rosewood.
 Current day Kukries are smaller than the traditional ones.

-The origin of the blade is yet unknown but its shape suggests that it is one
+The origin of the blade is yet unknown but its shape suggests that it is

-is used in religious ceremonies the same as in wars.
+weapon.
+It is used in religious ceremonies the same as in wars.